Cruises in Southeast Asia

 There is no better, or more relaxing way, to explore the beautiful reaches of the Mekong River in Southern Laos than aboard the elegant Vat Phou Cruise.
 Take a delightful two-night cruise meandering through the 4,000 Islands, stopping off at the magnificent Wat Phou temple ruins, after which the ship is named.
 The ship itself is a former teak barge, converted lovingly into a cosy passenger vessel, with 12 comfortable, air-conditioned cabins and first-rate facilities.

-Legend Halong Private Cruise (Halong Bay)
+Au Co Halong Bay Cruise (Halong Bay)

 Halong Jasmine (Halong Bay)